Concepts

 The direct API is the API that is called by the fluent API under the hood.
 The 9 topological classes and their methods compose the direct API.
 These classes actually wrap the equivalent Open CASCADE Technology (OCCT) classes.
 The 9 topological classes are :

 Each class has its own methods to create and/or edit shapes of their respective type.
+One can also use the Free function API to create and modify shapes.
 As already explained in Concepts there is also some kind of hierarchy in the topological classes.
 A Wire is made of several edges which are themselves made of several vertices.
 This means you can create geometry from the bottom up and have a lot of control over it.

 For example we can create a circular face like so